chiragsakhuja/lc3tools/docs/UPGRADE1.md

 ### Renamed Simulator Functions
-The functions used to interact with the `lc3::sim` object have been renamed.
+The functions that used to interact with the `lc3::sim` object have been renamed.
 Functionality is identical.
 This table shows the names in API_VER 1 and 2.

 | API_VER 1         | API_VER 2              |
 | ----------------- | ---------------------- |